 Work continues on the rehabilitation of Arlington Boulevard, Greenville's most traveled street that is maintained by the City.

-The project, which begins in late May of 2019, will be split into two sections, the first of which will impact the portion of Arlington Boulevard between Hooker Road and Evans Street with closures that are scheduled to last until late summer of 2019.
+The project, which began in early of 2019, will be split into two sections, the first of which is impacting the portion of Arlington Boulevard between Hooker Road and Evans Street with closures that are scheduled to last until late September of 2019.
 During this work, motorists will be detoured to Hooker Road, Greenville Boulevard, and Evans Street.

 After that section is completed, construction will begin between Evans Street and Greenville Boulevard.
 That work is scheduled to be completed in the winter of 2019.
 Motorists will be detoured onto Evans Street, Red Banks Road, and Greenville Boulevard during this time.